NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] Only two stage and variable speed equipment will use CapacityDescription="minimum".
   .. [#] Only variable speed equipment will use CapacityDescription="maximum".
-  .. [#] For variable speed equipment, minimum/maximum datapoints must both be provided or omitted.
+  .. [#] For variable speed equipment, minimum/maximum datapoints must both be provided or both be omitted.

 Note that when detailed cooling performance data is provided, some other inputs (like HSPF) are ignored.